-A product manager’s job description is not stated as distinct and consistent, unlike other subjective jobs, say like a software engineer.
-This is because product managers’ responsibilities vary significantly across the industry sector, businesses, and product line.
+A product manager’s job description is not stated as distinct and consistent, unlike other subjective jobs, say as software engineer.
+This is because product managers’ responsibilities vary significantly across the industry sector, businesses, and product lines.

-Irrespective of their specific responsibilities, all product managers live with a primary function: drive in introducing, developing, and marketing the products and be responsible for the success of those.
+Irrespective of their specific responsibilities, all product managers live with a primary function: drive in introducing, developing, and marketing the products and be responsible for their success of those.

 Product management in organizations is classified into three major categories:

 - Strategic product management – It refers to working on strategies and tasks that make the product successful.
-It involves doing market analysis, research to tackle the needs through trends and demand management.
+It involves doing market analysis and research to tackle the needs through trends and demand management.
 It also includes competitive analysis (including SWOT analysis) to derive reliable project planning.